 Keep reading for detailed insight!

-The belief that milk worsens asthma symptoms, especially by increasing mucus production, is only partially true.
+The belief that milk worsens asthma symptoms by increasing mucus production is not supported by scientific evidence in people without a milk allergy.
 There is no scientific evidence that substantiates this claim.
 Some people might suffer from asthma along with a cow's milk allergy that leads to a significant allergic reaction, triggering various symptoms.

 Asthma is a crucial condition that needs medical attention, and worrying about cow’s milk should not be a concern.
 For adults who do not suffer from a confirmed allergy to cow milk, there is little evidence to prove that consuming milk would worsen airway inflammation or heighten asthmatic symptoms.